asyncapi/community/docs/wg.md

 We are pleased to invite prospective maintainers to join our ranks.
 If your project stands to benefit from our support, we encourage you to reach out.
 Our community is currently modest, so we operate on a first-come, first-served basis.
 With one project already in the pipeline, prompt action is advisable.
 Whether you are a longstanding member of our community or contemplating joining us, we eagerly anticipate the opportunity to connect.

 ## How to contact us

-If you have any questions or are interested in becoming a member of this working group, please contact us by:

-- Joining our [Slack workspace](https://www.asyncapi.com/slack-invite).
-Please follow our [Slack etiquette](https://github.com/asyncapi/.github/blob/master/slack-etiquette.md) and adhere to the [code of conduct](https://github.com/asyncapi/.github/blob/master/CODE_OF_CONDUCT.md).
+If you have any questions or are interested in becoming a member of this working group, please contact us by joining our [Slack workspace](https://www.asyncapi.com/slack-invite), and joining the dedicated Working Group channel #wg-maintainers-growth where we discuss all aspects of maintainers' growth.
+Please ensure you follow our [Slack etiquette](https://github.com/asyncapi/.github/blob/master/slack-etiquette.md) and adhere to the [code of conduct](https://github.com/asyncapi/.github/blob/master/CODE_OF_CONDUCT.md).

-- Joining the dedicated Working Group channel, `#wg-maintainers-growth`, where we discuss all aspects of maintainers' growth.
-You can find all existing members there.
+You are also welcome to attend any of our bi-weekly meetings by visiting our website at https://www.asyncapi.com/community/events and clicking on any meeting with the title "Maintainers Growth Working Group."